schibsted/account-sdk-android-web/README.md

 #### Pulse tracking

 We have also added a way of integrating the app's Pulse event transmitter into the SDK and send SDK internal events that way.
-This is a temporary solution and will be subject to changes in the near future, but in the meanwhile you can use the provided example from ExampleApp to connect your Pulse event transmitter, which will be then used internally to track login-prompt flows and also send events if the login was successful or not.
+This is a temporary solution and will be subject to changes in the future, but in the meanwhile you can use the provided example from ExampleApp to connect your Pulse event transmitter, which will be then used internally to track login-prompt flows and also send events if the login was successful or not.